lenjoseph/lg_equity_research/README.md

 6. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "PLTR", "trade_duration": "position_trade", "trade_direction": "short"}'

+### Preloading Filings

+You can configure the application to automatically ingest SEC filings for specific tickers at startup.
+This is useful for pre-warming the cache for frequently accessed tickers.

+To do this, set the `PRELOAD_TICKERS` environment variable:

+# In your .env file

+PRELOAD_TICKERS=AAPL MSFT GOOGL

+The application will launch a background thread to ingest filings for these tickers immediately after startup.

 # Running in LangSmith for Observability

 To run the program in Langsmith, which offers observability for graph execution and tracing, follow these steps: